-Her mother was a friend of Lilian Baylis, and eight months after Lilian’s death, she fulfilled an old promise to bring her two daughters to the theatre.
+Her Majesty The Queen’s mother was a friend of Lilian Baylis, and eight months after Lilian’s death, she fulfilled an old promise to bring her two daughters to the theatre.

 A seven-year-old Princess Margaret and an eleven-year-old Princess Elizabeth visited the theatre for the first time on 12 January 1938 to see Tyrone Guthrie’s production of A Midsummer Night’s Dream, starring Ralph Richardson as Bottom, Robert Helpmann as Oberon and Vivien Leigh as Titania.